-Corruption Perception Index for 2017
+Corruption Perception Index for 2018

-- CPI is "research of group of researches" conducted annually that provides data that could be monitored continuously. - Minimum 3 researches per country/territory to be included in the list - Research covers the period of previous 24 months - Countries are ranked on a scale from 100 (very 'clean') to 0 (very corrupted), which allows detailed classification (smaller number of countries that share the same score, unlike previous methodology (scores from 10 to 0) - Perception and not the facts are being researched (e.g. number of convictions, number of media releases, adopted laws, announcements)
+- CPI is a consecutive research that repeats annually and provides data that could be monitored continuously.
+CPI 2018 is 24th. - Minimum 3 researches per country/territory to be included in the list - Research covers the period of previous 24 months - Countries are ranked on a scale from 100 (very 'clean') to 0 (very corrupted) - Research evaluates perception and not the facts, plan and potential (e.g. number of reported cases, number of convictions, number of media releases, adopted laws, announcements)